project WORLDVIEW choice info copyright 2022 Home

 social media--according to Wikipedia they are, "interactive computer-mediated technologies that facilitate the creation or sharing of information, ideas, career interests and other forms of expression via virtual communities and networks" Just as internet search engine use capability provides a big learning / problem solving advantage to those who have it over those who don't, those skilled in social media use have a big "influencing people and changing attitudes / behavior" advantage.
 Of course social media are notorious for spreading disinformation!

 solar photovoltaic electricity—a direct sunlight to electrical energy conversion accomplished by solar energy knocking loose electrons in either silicon or other materials that serve as the basis for collector modules.
-Typical collectors achieve nearly 20% efficiency.
-A clean, renewable technology with no moving parts.
-In recent decades costs of panels have dropped from $15 per watt in 1980 dollars to 20 or 30 cents per watt in 2020 dollars to the point where in many sunny locations it is cheaper than coal-derived electricity.
-Many believe that use of this technology will grow from supplying (at the end of 2019 solar electricity was meeting about 3% of the world’s electrical energy to its being the world's dominant source of such energy within a few decades.
+Typical collectors achieve roughly 20% efficiency, and represent a clean, renewable technology with no moving parts.
+In recent decades costs of panels have dropped from $15 per watt in 1980 dollars to 20 or 30 cents per watt in 2020 dollars--so that in sunny locations it is cheaper than coal-derived electricity.
+Many believe that use of this technology will grow from supplying (at the end of 2019) 3% of the world’s electrical energy to its being the world's dominant source of such energy within a few decades.

 solar energy utilization--Meeting human technological societal energy needs using so-called renewable energy sources involves harnessing today's solar energy, whereas using fossil fuels involves drawing on the solar energy that millions of years ago was captured by the ancient plants.
 While renewable energy resources such as wind, hydroelectric, wood and other biofuels represent indirect solar energy utilization, it can be used directly either for passive heating or in active systems to produce heat and electricity.
 Its potential is enormous.